 I am from Brazil, and a Junior in Computer Engineering.
 I spent a year studying at Montana State University due an exchange program supported by the Brazilian government.
 During the 2014 summer, I had the chance to put my hands on different types of electronic and software projects.
 My project was develop a way to take pictures from the near space and send them back in real time to a ground station.
 To do that, I used a Raspberry Pi, that is basically a mini computer with a Hi-Resolution camera and a RF modem to do the connection between the Pi and the ground station.
-As a result, we were able to take and send the pictures back from 93.000 ft .
+As a result, we were able to take and send the pictures back from 93,000 ft .
 I’m really happy to had have the chance to work with these guys, I learned a lot with them.
 After this is internship, I’m sure that I chose the correct major for my future, and that space research is field of work that I should be in.

 For my whole childhood I grew up in the small town of Ronan MT.
 I first attended the University of Montana after graduating high school under Pre-Engineering since I didn’t know which field I wanted to go into at the time.
 It was during this time one of my lab professors Jennifer Fowler introduced me to MSGC and Borealis and offered me the opportunity of working with them in the summer of 2013.
 I had a great time there while learning some new skills so after I transferred to MSU under Mechanical Engineering, I immediately started attending the Borealis meetings and was again give the awesome opportunity of working with Borealis in the summer of 2014.
 My main focus this summer is 3D printer operation, Payload Container fabrication, and constructing the new SPOT ball.
 Likes: Weightlifting and Gaming Dislikes: Cilantro and People that walk slow

 I can be summarized pretty easily: I love my math, my music, and my reading.
 I was raised as a homeschooled student in Helena, MT.
 When I was a high school junior I began taking a few classes at the local college, Carroll College.
-I fell in love with the academics and the professors, and now am a junior at Carroll pursuing a math major and physics minor (possibly double major).
+I fell in love with the academics and the professors, and at Carroll pursuing a math major and physics minor (possibly double major).
 I heard about the BOREALIS program from my adviser and physics professor, and he encouraged me to apply.
 When I was accepted I was really excited to learn in a hands-on environment and was looking forward to applying my math skills.
 I ended up doing all these things and more.
-This summer my main project was working with a fellow intern, Nichole Murray, on designing an in-flight balloon descent prediction program.
+My main project was working with a fellow intern, Nichole Murray, on designing an in-flight balloon descent prediction program.
 With all the mistakes, laughs, and successes, it was an absolutely fun and incredible summer!